Jopp-gh/Obsidian-Dune84/README.md

 Support me, if you like what you get  :)

  **Plugin authors, theme designers and developers** _want to add value to this interconnected world and share with you their passions_.
-The bigger code projects grow, the harder the code maintenace becomes.
-With every new update **quality standards raise** and this effort needs to get much more attention.
+But this takes a lot of time and effort too.
 Let's make this world a better place and start to support benefactors to become in turn, benefactors ourselves.
-Every - little - donation **is valuable**.

-Furthermore, I've spent more than a hundred of hours in the development, design and implementation of features in Dune - over the past 3 years.
-So…Would you be so nice to support me with a breakfast or lunch ? :) <br>
+So…would you be so nice to support me with a breakfast or lunch ? :) <br>
-To support this project and honor the continuous work behind Dune, have a look at [Dune Gold](https://buymeacoffee.com/jopp.gh/extras).
-Dune-Silver(the free version) comes already with a lot of goodies, but it offers only half the features of Dune-Gold.
+To support this project and honor the continuous work behind Dune, check out [Dune Gold](https://buymeacoffee.com/jopp.gh/extras).
+Dune-Silver(the free version) is already loaded with a lot of goodies, but offers only half the features of Dune-Gold.

 <a href="bmc_qr"><img src="https://github.com/user-attachments/assets/b25d85d8-345d-43b7-aef7-a97ea9e2bded" align="left" height="150" width="150" ></a>